Site undergoing reconstruction: Please navigate to the other sections from the home page.

 Possessiveness

-Ideally, you should be able to take anything away from a dog without him growling or snapping.
-Pups should get used to people going near their bowls if they see this as a good thing, and you can add tasty titbits to their meals while they are eating to convince them of this.
+Guarding food or objects by growling and snapping is very common in dogs.
+Training can make a lot of difference in terms of prevention and treatment.
+Ideally, you should be able to take anything away from a dog without him objecting.
+Pups can get used to people going near their bowls if they see this as a good thing.
+You can add tasty titbits to their meals while they are eating to convince them of this.
 Some people also take the bowl away, get the pup to sit, and then return it with something nice added, but this could confuse a pup and make him more possessive.
-Punishing a dog for growling to retain an object is also likely to make him more possessive, by confirming his view that you are a threat.
+Punishing a dog for growling to retain an object may also make him more possessive, by confirming his view that you are a threat.
+You don't want to be growled at in your own home, so help your dog to feel safe about essentials, like meals, and teach him how to give up objects.

-It's worth putting a lot of effort into teaching a 'drop' or 'let go' command.
-You can do this first with titbits as a reward for dropping, and then by playing ball games.
+It's also worth putting a lot of effort into teaching a 'drop' or 'let go' command.
+You can do this first with titbits as a reward for dropping, saying 'drop' or 'give' each time he gives up an object.
+Then you can use the command in ball games.
 First throw the ball, and make a big fuss of the dog every time he brings it back.
 Have several balls when you start teaching this, as he won't always bring it back.
 When he can do basic retrieves, hold his collar gently and say 'stay' while you throw the ball.
 Then release him and say 'fetch'.
 Tell him to 'drop' when he has brought the ball back.
+If there are lots of balls, he'll probably drop the one in his mouth to go after a new one.
 He may take a while to get the idea, so mix this with simple retrieves, and use lots of praise.
-If you want to be posh, you can also have the dog present you the ball in a nice sit, but for the purposes of reducing possessiveness, it's fine if he just gobs it out on the floor in front of you!
+If you want to be posh, you can also have the dog present you the ball in a nice sit, but for the purposes of reducing possessiveness, it's fine if he just gobs it out on the floor in

-Another fun game to reduce possessiveness is a modified game of tug of war.
+Another way to reduce possessiveness is a modified game of tug of war.
+Get the dog to grab one end.
 Don't pull hard on the tug, just make a lot of pretend fierce noises and move your hand to get the dog to move around a lot.
-Then say 'drop', and tug has to be dropped instantly.
+The dog will probably make pretend fierce noises back.
+Then say 'drop', and the tug has to be dropped instantly.
 Then get the dog to sit and stay, throw the tug, say 'fetch' to release the dog from his 'stay' and call the dog when he has picked it up.
 His reward for retrieving and giving up the tug is having you play and throw again.
+This is play, with give and take, and the dog using self-control, it is a lesson in co-operation.

 Pulling